kauz07/CodeSheriff/README.md

 ## Contributing 🤝

-We welcome contributions from the community to enhance the functionality and effectiveness of Code Sheriff.
+I welcome contributions from the community to enhance the functionality and effectiveness of Code Sheriff.
 If you're interested in contributing, please follow the [contribution guidelines](CONTRIBUTING.md).

-## Support 📞

-For any questions, feedback, or assistance, feel free to reach out to our support team via GitHub issues or email at support@codesheriff.com.

-## License 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Note:** Code Sheriff is a project developed by [Your Company Name](https://yourcompany.com).
-We're committed to helping developers build secure and reliable software.